mudgen/webscript/README.md

 # What is it?
 Webscript is an HTML-like Javascript syntax for defining, creating, composing and manipulating DOM elements.
 It is for creating web pages, web sites, web applications.
-It is like HTML but it is Javascript, so it is better.
+It is like HTML but it is Javascript.

 ## Example